hamburger

 Directive Principles of State Policy in the Indian Constitution

 The Sapru Committee of 1945 suggested a set of Justiciable Rights and a set of Non-Justiciable Rights.
 The former became the Fundamental Rights, and the latter became the Directive Principles of State Policy, which are essential and serve as the backbone of Indian democracy.
-Here are a few points about these principles:
+Here are a few important points about Directive principles:

 • They act as ‘instruments of instruction,’ as enumerated in the Government of India Act of 1935.